English | Español

-I often teach personal safety classes to survivors of domestic violence.
-I would like you to picture joining me in a living room full of women who are asking with great sadness and some desperation, “How did I end up in this situation?
+Imagine joining us in the living room of a safe house full of women who are asking with great sadness and some desperation, “How did I end up in this situation?
 What could I have done differently?
 How can I keep my children and myself safe now?”
-The children are being cared for upstairs so that I can have some time alone with their mothers.
+Their children are being cared for upstairs so that we can talk and learn together as adults.

-Personal safety skills will not solve the social causes of domestic violence, and they will not work all the time – but these skills can help people avoid getting into a destructive relationship, make the best of a bad situation, preserve their sense of self-worth and keep looking for a way to get help.
+Personal safety skills will not solve the social causes of domestic and intimate partner violence, and they will not work all the time – but these skills can help people avoid getting into a destructive relationship, make the best of a bad situation, preserve their sense of self-worth, and keep looking for a way to get help.

-Domestic violence can be defined to include any violence in the home, including between adult children and other adult family members.
-However, most people use the term to mean any abusive, threatening or violent behavior between one intimate partner and another.
+Domestic violence can be defined to include any threatening, abusive, or violent behavior between people who share a home, including between siblings and other adult family members.
+However, most people use the term to mean that this behavior is used by one intimate partner to establish power and control over the other partner through fear and intimidation.
+Intimate partner violence refers to behavior happening between romantic partners who may or may not be living together.

-Domestic violence can happen anywhere to anyone of any race, religion, culture or economic status.
-Domestic violence affects both partners, their children, other family members, friends and colleagues.
-Domestic violence can occur in ANY intimate relationship, including same-sex relationships and including by women towards men.
+Relationship violence can happen anywhere to anyone of any race, religion, culture, or economic status.
+Domestic violence affects romantic partners, their children, other family members, friends, and colleagues.
+Domestic and intimate partner violence can occur in ANY intimate relationship, including same-sex relationships and including by women towards men.

 3. What about the social issues involved?

-Videos like “Tough Guise” and “Still Killing Us Softly” are great tools for raising awareness with young people about social issues that lead to domestic violence.
+Through social movements around the world, people are working together to create laws and change cultural perceptions that tolerate or condone domestic violence or any form of violence against women.
+Videos like “The Mask You Live In”, “Tough Guise”, and “Still Killing Us Softly” are great tools for raising awareness with young people about social issues that lead to domestic violence.
 These videos show how boys and men are given aggressive role models and girls and women are encouraged to be passive.
 With this understanding, young people have a better chance of not participating in violent relationships.

 4. What if a victim of domestic violence refuses to leave?